Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 You'll want to measure the chain against your customer's wrist as close as possible without being too tight.
 The chain should be able to wiggle a little bit.
 Snip the chain.
 To create a more seamless look, try cutting the link of the chain to fuse together.
 Alternatively, you can slip a jump ring in and fuse that.
 Try SJ33 or KT243 for the perfect fit!
 Use your pulse arc welder to quickly and carefully fuse the metal together according to the welder's instructions and safety manual.

 We don't recommend gold-filled for 'permanent' jewelry because it is not a solid alloy, but layered.
 This means over time the gold layer can wear off, exposing the brass underneath.
 Gold-filled is more susceptible to tarnishing than solid gold.
 If tarnish gets in between the layers, you cannot remove it like you can with sterling silver or solid 14k gold.
-Gold-filled cannot withstand constant exposure to skincare products and other compounds with high sulfur content.
+Gold-filled cannot withstand constant and prolonged exposure to skincare products and other compounds with high sulfur content.
 The next section explains how these products can affect your jewelry.
 Learn more about gold-filled by reading some of our other articles.

 What You Should Know